Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 * Change Feed: Read specific time
 * Change Feed: Read from the beggining
 * Change Feed: Pull model
+* Cross-partition ORDER BY for mixed types

+### Control Plane Limitations

+All requests for control plane operations are sent to Azure Resource Manager.

 * Get CollectionSizeUsage, DatabaseUsage, and DocumentUsage metrics
 * Create User
 * Create Geospatial Index
 * Provision Autoscale DBs or containers
-* Cross-partition ORDER BY for mixed types
+* Update Autoscale throughput
 * Update analytical store ttl (time to live)
 * Get the connection string
 * Get the minimum RU/s of a container.
-For more information, click [here](https://docs.microsoft.com/azure/cosmos-db/concepts-limits#minimum-throughput-limits) or use [Azure CLI](https://docs.microsoft.com/azure/cosmos-db/scripts/cli/sql/throughput#sample-script) examples for Cosmos DB.

-## Bulk processing limitation workaround
+## Bulk processing Limitation Workaround

 If you want to use Python SDK to perform bulk inserts to Cosmos DB, the best alternative is to use [stored procedures](https://docs.microsoft.com/azure/cosmos-db/how-to-write-stored-procedures-triggers-udfs) to write multiple items with the same partition key.

+## Control Plane Limitations Workaround

+You can use Azure Portal, [Azure CLI](https://docs.microsoft.com/azure/cosmos-db/manage-with-cli) or [PowerShell](https://docs.microsoft.com/azure/cosmos-db/manage-with-powershell) for the unsupported operations.

 ## Boolean Data Type